CMU-CREATE-Lab/automate-plume-viz/README.md

 ```
 **Before you start, read every "IMPORTANT" tag in the "main.py" file carefully.** You need to specify several variables in that file.
 For example, the path to store files, the url to access files, the dates that you want to process, the information about the pollution source, the location of the map, and parameters of the hysplit model.

 To begin the pipeline, run the following command to generate the EarthTime layers.
-This will create several files in the "data/" folder.
-You will need to open the "earth_time_layer.csv" file and copy the rows to the "[DAVOS2019 EarthTime Waypoints and CSV Layers](https://docs.google.com/spreadsheets/d/1zbXFtyevXqfZolxVPNhojZn7y_zxofbe_4UxYmdXp8k/edit#gid=870361385)" Google document.
+This will create several files in the "data/" folder. **You will need to open the "earth_time_layer.csv" file and copy the rows to the "[DAVOS2019 EarthTime Waypoints and CSV Layers](https://docs.google.com/spreadsheets/d/1zbXFtyevXqfZolxVPNhojZn7y_zxofbe_4UxYmdXp8k/edit#gid=870361385)" Google document**.
 Ask Randy Sargent or Paul Dille for the permission to edit this file, and make sure you understand what each column means.
 ```sh
 python main.py genetate_earthtime_data
 ```